On the phase aberration estimation using common mid-angle correlations: Theory of common mid-angle correlations

 with

-Since the PSFs ${A_i := A\left(\tau_i(r, x)\right)}$ are Gaussian functions, the function $B$ is also a Gaussian, and we can leverage the symmetry around its mean to solve the integral in~\eqref{eq:Integrand1}.
+Since the PSFs ${A_i := A\left(\tau_i(r{_0, r} )\right)}$ are Gaussian functions, the function $B$ is also a Gaussian, and we can leverage the symmetry around its mean to solve the integral in~\eqref{eq:Integrand1}.
 The mean $\mu_\text{B}$ and standard deviation $\sigma_\text{B}$ of $B$ can be analytically computed from the means $\mu_{\text{A}_i}$ and standard deviations $\sigma_{\text{A}_i}$ of $A_i$.
-To derive their expression, we write the tissue location $x$ as a deviation from the image location: ${x = r + \delta x}$.
+To derive their expression, we write the tissue location $r$ as a deviation from the image location: ${r = r_0 + \delta r}$.
 This allows us to approximate the true travel times as

-where we assume that, for small $\delta x$, the difference between the true and assumed travel times is negligible.
+where we assume that, for small $\delta {r}$, the difference between the true and assumed travel times is negligible.
 We will discuss the implications of this approximation later in this section.

-By inserting~\eqref{eq:LinearApp} into~\eqref{eq:tt_law2}, the travel time differences $\tau_i$ between positions $x$ and $r$ can be written in terms of the differences $\Delta t_i(r) = t_{0,i}(r) - t_i(r)$ at the image location $r$:
+By inserting~\eqref{eq:LinearApp} into~\eqref{eq:tau_general}, the travel time differences $\tau_i$ between positions ${r}$ and $r_{0}$ can be written in terms of the differences $\Delta t_i(r_{0}) = t_{0,i}(r_{0}) - t_i(r_{0})$ at the image location $r_{0}$:

-$\Delta t_i(r)$ corresponds to what is commonly referred to as time-delay errors or phase aberrations.
+$\Delta t_i(r_{0})$ corresponds to what is commonly referred to as time-delay errors or phase aberrations.
 In contrast, $\tau_i$ describes how the phase of the reconstructed echo varies spatially.
-At the center of the reconstructed echo, where $t_0(r) = t(x)$, this phase is zero.
-However, aberrations shift this center point away from the true echo position by an amount equal to the mean $\mu_{\text{A}_i}$ (Fig.~\ref{fig:Illustration}(a)).
+For a reflector located at $r$, the reconstructed echo is centered at the image location $r_0$ satisfying $t_0(r_{0}) = t({r})$.
+The phase $\tau_i$ is therefore zero at this location.
+However, aberrations shift this center point away from the true position $r$ by an amount equal to the mean $\mu_{\text{A}_i}$ (Fig.~\ref{fig:Illustration}(a)).
 From the definition of $A_i$ in~\eqref{eq:Pulse} and~\eqref{eq:Image2}, together with the approximation in~\eqref{eq:TauApp}, we obtain